iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.cdc.general 3 reviews"/>
 </p>

+> I think the apps utilization could be much better but overall the app is very helpful for information.<br> :date: __2020-08-23 04:24:46__

 > Needs to make the covid tracker avalible on this app.<br> :date: __2020-08-05 14:36:00__

 > This application was good but I wish it would have a section on were the were the covid-19 was maybe they should work with Google maps to show the information.
 Like how the escort raider detector application live feed.<br> :date: __2020-07-07 15:05:04__